FUS-37/PTDR/README.md

 # Download and Install

+Click to [release](https://github.com/FUS-37/PTDR/releases/tag/1.0.0).
 Download PTDR.vst3.zip and extract it.
 Copy the obtained PTDR.vst3 to the directory `C:\Program Files\Common Files\VST3`

+# Compilation and Construction

+Since my computer only has the windows system, if you need vst plugins for other systems, you can consider compiling them yourself.

+Configure the development environment

+You need to check the official documentation of iplug2 [macos](https://github.com/iPlug2/iPlug2/wiki/01_Getting_started_mac_ios) /  [windows](https://github.com/iPlug2/iPlug2/wiki/02_Getting_started_windows)

+2. Download the source code and compile it by yourself

 # Plugin Usage Method
 Currently, this plugin has four modes: bypass/soft/flat/harsh